-Concern is expressed that the policy is not 'effective' and is not 'positively prepared', as it does not acknowledge or formally support Jaguar Land Rover's existing and future activities within Warwick District or the wider region; specifically within neighbouring Stratford on Avon District.
+Concern is expressed that emerging Local Plan's employment policies are not 'effective' and not 'positively prepared', as they do not acknowledge or formally support Jaguar Land Rover's existing and future activities within Warwick District or the wider region; specifically within neighbouring Stratford on

+Avon District.
 The plan is therefore not 'effective' and is not 'positively prepared' as it is not currently based upon effective joint working on cross-boundary strategic priorities.